-The waveform samples can also be routed to the waveform register (MODE[14:13] = 1,0) to be read by the system master (MCU).
-In waveform sampling mode, the WSMP bit (Bit 3) in the interrupt enable register must also be set to Logic 1.
-The active, apparent power, and energy calculation remain uninterrupted during waveform sampling.
+The waveform samples may be routed to the waveform register (MODE[14:13] = 1, 0) for the system master (MCU) to read.
+In waveform sampling mode, set the WSMP bit (Bit 3) in the interrupt enable register to Logic 1.
+The active and apparent power as well as the energy calculation remain uninterrupted during waveform sampling.

-When in waveform sampling mode, one of four output sample rates can be chosen by using Bits 11 and 12 of the mode register (WAVSEL1,0).
-The output sample rate can be 27.9 kSPS, 14 kSPS, 7 kSPS, or 3.5 kSPS-see the Mode Register (0x09) section.
+In waveform sampling mode, choose one of four output sample rates using Bits 11 and 12 of the mode register (WAVSEL 1, 0).
+The output sample rate can be 27.9 kSPS, 14 kSPS, 7 kSPS, or 3.5 kSPS-see the Mode Register (0X09) section.
 The interrupt request output, \overline{IRQ} , signals a new sample availability by going active low.
-The timing is shown in Figure 52.
-The 24-bit waveform samples are transferred from the ADE7753 one byte (eight bits) at a time, with the most significant byte shifted out first.
-The 24-bit data-word is right justified-see the ADE7753 Serial Interface section.
-The interrupt request output \overline{IRQ} stays low until the interrupt routine reads the reset status register-see the ADE7753 Interrupts section.
+The timing is shown in Figure 44.
+The 24-bit waveform samples are transferred from the ADE7763 one byte (eight bits) at a time, with the most significant byte shifted out first.
+The 24-bit data-word is right justified-see the Serial Interface section.
+The interrupt request output \overline{IRQ} stays low until the interrupt routine reads the reset status register-see the Interrupts section.

-Figure 52.
+Figure 44.
 Waveform Sampling Channel 1